"Harry Kane does what Harry Kane does."

-Kane's total of 140 EPL goals in his last six completed campaigns have arrived at an average of 23.33 goals per season, although his last two have contained 17 and 18 respectively, which combined are well below his overall average since the start of 2014-15.
-He's roared back into life in 2020-21 though, scoring 23 goals and supplying 14 assists (leading numbers in both metrics).
+Kane's total of 163 EPL goals in his last seven completed campaigns has arrived at an average of 23.28 goals per season, although two of his last three have contained 17 and 18, which combined are well below his overall average since the start of 2014-15.
+He roared back into life in 2020-21 though, scoring 23 goals and supplying 14 assists (leading numbers in both metrics).

-If Harry Kane adds no more goals in Tottenham's six remaining EPL assignments this term his tally would stand at 164, leaving him 96 adrift of Shearer's magical mark.
-If that is the case, he would need to score exactly 16 goals a season in six more top-flight campaigns before he turns 34.
+Kane is now 94 goals adrift of Shearer's magical mark at the very top of the pile.
+He would need to score less than 16 goals a season in six more top-flight campaigns before he turns 34.
 On paper, that sounds incredibly doable for a man of Kane's pedigree.

 One massive spanner in the works is Harry Kane's ankles and their predisposition to injury.
 The England skipper's calendar years of 2016, 2017, 2018 and 2019 have all been heavily disrupted by ankle problems, and a thigh rupture robbed Spurs of his services for two months at the back-end of 2019-20.
 Despite all of that, he's still posted elite goal numbers.

 If Kane stays in England, there's every chance that the frighteningly-prolific Spurs number 10 will become the leading goal-scorer in the rich pantheon of Premier League greats.
 If he moves abroad, this whole debate will become irrelevant.